vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 ## Using Bitfusion GPU in Kubernetes workload

 After completing the installation, users can write a YAML file of Kubernetes to consume the Bitfusion resources.
 There are three parameters related to Bitfusion resource in a YAML file:
-- auto-management/bitfusion: yes / no
+- auto-management/bitfusion: yes / no / only-injection
   Use this annotation to describe whether Bitfusion device plugin is enabled for this workload.
+  - yes: Injecting a Bitfusion dependency and BareMetal Token and adding the Bitfusion prefix to the content of the Container's command
+  - no: Do nothing to POD
 - bitfusion.io/gpu-num:
   Number of GPU the workload requires from the Bitfusion cluster
 - bitfusion.io/gpu-percent:
-  Percentage of the memory of each GPU

 Below is a sample YAML of Pod which runs a benchmark of Tensorflow.
 The variable `hostPath` is the directory where the Tensorflow Benchmarks code resides on the host and it will be mounted into the pod.